tofuengine/tofu/CODING_STYLE.md

 > Coincidentally this is the same approach used in Lua's codebase.

+## Module Debugging

+Every sub-system should use a macro with identifier `TOFU_<module-name>_DEBUG_ENABLED` to control a fine log/debug level to be used.
+The macro should be defined in the `config.h` file.

 ## Type Definitions

 Types are defined with [Pascal-case]() style.
 The following suffixes are used: